robbelouwet/masterthesis-forkskinny/reports/weekly_reports/christmas_holidays.md

 needed, so this is no surprise.
 Although I think I can speed this up with a factor of 2 if I pack 2 slices in 1 32-bit variable.
 Then we only do 2 of these 'slice-permutations' instead of 4.

+### Sunday 01 jan

+I implemented my idea of packing 2 or all 4 slices in 1 value, and performing the permutation on this packed value.

+- old non-bitsliced permutation: 56 cycles (using 2x 32 bit registers)
+- 4 times 1 permutation per slice: 131 cycles (using 4x 8 bit registers)
+- 2 times 1 permutation per 2 slices: 77 cycles (using 2x 16 bit registers)
+- 1 permutation across all 4 slices: 35 cycles (using 1 32 bit register)

+This is good news, we can follow the last option with the least amount of cycles, but then we need a 32 bit register which we don't want if we want to parallelize multiple primitive calls in the same register (will form a bottleneck).
+So we're going to follow the 3rd bullet which needs 77 cycles.
+Even though this is a slowdown, this option only needs 16-bit registers and will allow us to parallelize multiple primitive calls in the same register, which will compensate for this slowdown.

 ## What's on my mind

 - Now that I finally have results that allow me to sleep at night, I'll be able to start writing the end-to-end